Tickets for Beyoncé’s 1st concert of world tour sell out

 No details were given on how quickly the R&B superstar’s fans snapped up all the tickets for her May 10 Stockholm show.
 Tickets are set to go on sale Wednesday for the second show in Sweden’s capital on May 11.
 Beyoncé will perform both concerts at the Friends Arena, a multi-purpose stadium with a retractable roof and a concert audience capacity of 65,000.

-This year’s performance’s will be will be Beyoncé’s first solo world tour since her “Formation” tour in 2016.
+This year’s performances will be Beyoncé’s first solo world tour since her “Formation” tour in 2016.
 She last appeared in Stockholm in 2018 while touring with her husband, Jay Z.

 “Renaissance,” the album Beyoncé released last year, is a celebration of dance music.